How to Harvest and Dry Herbs for Food, Teas and Medicine

 Plants in this category should be harvested by cutting the stem with a sharp scissor, just above a two-leaf bract.
 The plant will send up two shoots where a single shoot was cut off.
 You can get several harvests during a growing season by harvesting this way before flowering.

 The leaves should be dried at room temperature in an airy room, protected from insects.
 Gather the harvested branches in bunches and secure them with an elastic band.
 Each bunch should be no more than 1 inch across to allow for even drying.
 Hang on nails or hooks along a wall in an airy room.
 Allow to dry, turning occasionally.
 Protect from moisture or insect damage.

 Once fully dry, the leaves will be crispy.
 You can clear the leaves from the stems with your hands and store the dried leaves in glass jars in a cool, dry, place.
 Crushing the leaves releases the volatile oils, so don’t fully crush the leaves until you are ready to use the herbs in teas, spices or medicine.
-Crush leaves by pinching them between your thumb and fingers as you use them, for best potency.
+Crush leaves by pinching them between your thumb and fingers as you use them, for the best potency.

 Plants like coriander and dill are grown for their pungent seeds.
 Seeds should be harvested when fully ripe and almost completely dried.
-Place them in a paper sack, with a fully secured bottom, and allow them to finish drying at room temperature, placed inside a basket to allow full air circulation around the bag.
+Place them in a paper sack, with a fully secured bottom, and allow them to finish drying at room temperature, placed them inside a basket to allow full air circulation around the bag.
 Stir the contents of the bag once a day, until the seeds are fully dry.
 Then store in a glass jar in a cool, dark place.
 Other seeds to dry this way include rose hips, juniper berries.